 For most Oncology indications, anatomic coverage should include from the skull base (external auditory meatus) to the mid-thigh.
 If other ranges are used, which may be appropriate for specific clinical trials, then the clinical trial protocol should provide specific instructions with justification.
-Scanning direction should be caudiocranial to minimize effects from increasing bladder activity during the scan.
+Multiple factors affect the decision regarding the scan direction.
+For example, scanning caudocranial minimizes effects from increasing bladder activity during the scan, important for image quality in the pelvis.
+For some tumors located in the head, neck, or upper thorax it may be more important to start at the head to minimize head and arm motion between PET and CT.
 Scanning direction should be specified in the clinical trial protocol.
 It is critical that for a given subject, scanning direction on baseline scans be duplicated at follow-up time points.

 Parameter Entity/Actor Specification Scanning Direction Technologist The Technologist shall scan the subject caudocranial for whole body examination unless otherwise specified by the protocol.
-Scanning direction shall be the same for each subject at all time points.
+Each patient should be scanned consistently (in the same direction) over all time points.
 The scanning direction shall be entered into the PET/CT console during the acquisition and will be recorded by the scanner into the appropriate DICOM field.
-Anatomic Coverage Technologist The Technologist shall perform the scan such that the anatomic coverage is acquired according to the protocol specifications and the same for all time points.